Is it possible to raise awareness about the risk of heart disease in the Czech Republic?

 Dr. Jose Pantaleon Hernandez-Rodriguez is a Spanish scientist who has been working for almost a year at the International Clinical Research Center of St. Anne’s University Hospital in Brno.
-His has an interest in cardiovascular diseases, and he would like to develop and implement health initiatives in this city, through his expertise in prevention programs.
-We have asked him how he can compare his pubic health experience in Western countries, with that of the Czech republic.
+He has an interest in cardiovascular diseases, and he would like to develop and implement health initiatives in this city, through his expertise in prevention programs.
+We have asked him how he can compare his public health experience in Western countries, with that of the Czech Republic.

 And what are you doing now?

-My interests includes studying the awareness of cardiovascular risks, here in Brno.
-This is a interesting topic, while Western state-supported campaigns to improve prevention and healthy lifestyle have had measurable impacts, that of Central and Eastern Europe is not well-know.
-I often see here agressive advertising of alcoholic beverages and tobacco.
+My interests include studying the awareness of cardiovascular risks, here in Brno.
+This is an interesting topic, while Western state-supported campaigns to improve prevention and healthy lifestyle have had measurable impacts, that of Central and Eastern Europe is not well-known.
+I often see here aggressive advertising of alcoholic beverages and tobacco.
 I would like to improve this.

 Is it real at all?